'Chaos.' 'Mess.' 'Fake news.' 'Turmoil.' Trump lets loose at press conference.

 Trump said the actions were "not good" but he wants to try and get along with Russia.
 He blasted former secretary of State Hillary Clinton for trying unsuccessfully to do so, and noted that she presented Putin with a "stupid plastic button" as a symbol of resetting U.S.-Russia relations.

-"I would love to be able to get along with Russia," he said.
+"I would love to be able to get along with Russia," Trump said, adding that if he decided to respond to the country's latest actions, he wouldn't announce it publicly.
+"I'm not going to tell you anything."

-He said his administration, just shy of four weeks old, has taken “unprecedented action on behalf of the great citizens of our country.”

-“And we haven’t even started the big work," Trump said.
-"That starts early next week.”

 JOIN THE CONVERSATION